 How do you make sure your site has enough light?

 Set up enough lights in key spots around your site.
-Your security installer can help you with this task.
+You security installer can help you with this task.
 The goal is for all of the cameras to have enough light so that the images are clear enough for the AI to understand.
 When necessary, add more light sources.
 Preferably, do not use cameras with built-in infrared.

 In fact, light is reflected on the lens by things like heavy rain, snow, spider webs, fog, and obstacles.
 This makes the image unclear and hard for the AI to understand.